 Read more about reporting obligations and joint pay assessment:

-Pay transparency part 2: Joint pay assessment and reporting obligations in practiceFoundations of organisational preparation
+Pay transparency part 2: Joint pay assessment and reporting obligations in practiceHow can companies prepare for pay transparency?

 A key condition for implementing pay transparency is the establishment of a clear and consistent job architecture.